strongloop/strongloop.com2/_posts/2019-08-30-learning-interceptor-part1.md

 <!--more-->

+Global interceptors are automatically called for all controller methods.
+They are being called first, before interceptors specified at class and method level.
 You can insert additional logic before and after method invocation through [interceptors](https://loopback.io/doc/en/lb4/Interceptors.html).

-For global interceptors, they are applicable across the LoopBack application.
-There are many usages on interceptors.
+Examples of using global interceptors are caching and authorization.
+See how caching can be enabled via interceptors in this greeter application: https://github.com/strongloop/loopback-next/tree/master/examples/greeting-app, and how authorization can be added using interceptors in this tutorial, https://strongloop.com/strongblog/building-an-online-game-with-loopback-4-pt4/.

-In this article, we'll use global interceptors for logging purposes.
-The scaffolded LoopBack 4 application comes with a default `/ping` endpoint.
-We're going to use this for illustration purposes.
+In this article, we'll use global interceptors for logging purposes using the default `/ping` endpoint that comes with all scaffolded LB4 application.
+Note that using extensions is a better solution for logging, see the [log extension example](https://github.com/strongloop/loopback-next/tree/master/examples/log-extension).

 ## Creating a Global Interceptor